GMO Myths Vs. GMO Facts

 GMO companies force farmers to grow their seeds or sue famers if GMO seeds or pollen blow into other fields.

-In fact, there are a wide variety of seed options available to farmers, including organic, hybrid, conventional and genetically modified seeds.
+In fact, is there are a wide variety of seed options available to farmers, including organic, hybrid, conventional and genetically modified seeds.
 Many farmers successfully grow organic, non-GMO and genetically modified crops on the same farm.

 Brian Scott, an Indiana farmer who grows corn and soybeans, among other crops, stated, “I choose what seeds I plant every year.
 I’m not locked into buying seed from one company from one season to the next.”

 With regard to biotech companies suing farmers for GMO replanting seeds or pollen blowing into their fields, this is simply not true.
 In this post, Greg Conko, Senior Fellow at the Competitive Enterprise Institute, explains that “Urban legends also claim that biotech seed companies troll the country, suing farmers for patent infringement when their crops have been accidentally cross-pollinated by a neighbor’s genetically engineered plants.
 But not a single known case of this has actually occurred.”

 GMOs harm bees, butterflies, and other pollinators.

-GMOs are not believed to have much of any impact on honey bee populations.
+GMOs are not believed to have any impact on honey bee populations.

 The sudden and widespread disappearances of adult honey bees from hives, termed Colony Collapse Disorder (CCD), became a national concern almost 10 years ago.
 Claims have been circulated that insect protected GM crops harm bees, but this is one of the myths about GMO foods that has been refuted by the mainstream scientific community.

 Scientists and regulators recognize the bee populations may be challenged by a number of factors including pests and parasites, microbial disease, inadequate diet and loss of genetic diversity.